KashishGoyal905/AskService2.0/README.md

 --------------------------
 To run this Project:
-  // Frontend
+  1. --- Frontend --->
-  1. Open the terminal
+  2. Open the terminal
-  2. Go inside the /frontend directory
+  3. Go inside the `/frontend` directory
-  3. Run `npm i`
+  4. Run `npm i`
-  4. Then, run npm start
+  5. Then, run `npm start`
-  5. Keep it running.
+  6. Keep it running.

-  // Backend
+  1. --- Backend --->
-  1. Open another terminal(keep that frontend instance running)
+  2. Open another terminal(keep that frontend instance running)
-  2. Go inside the /backend directory
+  3. Go inside the `/backend` directory
-  3. Run `npm i`
+  4. Run `npm i`
-  4. Then, run npm start
+  5. Then, run `npm start`
-  5. Keep it running.
+  6. Keep it running.
 -----------------------------